-On October 6, 2011, Governor Andrew M. Cuomo issued Executive Order 26, which directed executive branch state agencies to provide language assistance services (translation and interpretation) to people of Limited English Proficiency (LEP).
+On October 6, 2011, former Governor Andrew M. Cuomo issued Executive Order 26, which directed executive branch state agencies to provide language assistance services (translation and interpretation) to people of Limited English Proficiency (LEP).
 Individuals of LEP are identified in a Language Access Plan developed by each agency.
+As a result of the Executive Order, every New Yorker is entitled to receive certain services in his or her preferred language.

 Frequently Asked Questions